Stop the Mental Load: 10 Ways to Organize a Chaos-Free Home

 For busy moms, zones reduce decision fatigue.
 A study in the Journal of Environmental Psychology found zoned homes cut retrieval time by 40%.

-• Toy zones with open bins—easy access, easy cleanup.
+- Toy zones with open bins, easy access, and easy cleanup.

-• Homework station: One table corner with supplies drawer.
+- Homework station: One table corner with a supplies drawer.

 Mom Creative Blogger has a free home zoning printable to map yours.